PACKAGE LEAFLET: INFORMATION FOR THE USER

 Store in the original packaging.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the containers and medicines you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of via wastewater or household waste.
+Deposit the packaging and medications you no longer need at the pharmacy's SIGRE point.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

-Composition of TRINIPATCH 5 mg/ 24 hours transdermal patches
+Composition of TRINIPATCH 5 mg/24 hours transdermal patches

 The active ingredient is Nitroglycerin (D.C.I.).
 Each patch contains 22.4 mg of nitroglycerin (D.C.I.), with a release of 5 mg of nitroglycerin in 24 hours.

-Appearance of the product and contents of the package
+Appearance and packaging of the product

 Other presentations

-TRINIPATCH 10 mg/ 24 hours transdermal patches, package with 30 patches.
+TRINIPATCH 10 mg/24 hours transdermal patches, package with 30 patches.

-TRINIPATCH 15 mg/ 24 hours transdermal patches, package with 30 patches.
+TRINIPATCH 15 mg/24 hours transdermal patches, package with 30 patches.

-Ferrer Inernacional, S.A.
+Ferrer International, S.A.

 Gran Vía Carlos III, 94